 Ropes & Gray Names Eight New Partners and One Counsel

-Ropes & Gray announced today that eight lawyers at the global law firm have been promoted to the partnership and one to counsel.
-The new partners and counsel represent a range of practices, including finance, private equity, health care, business restructuring, hedge funds, intellectual property litigation, securities litigation, government enforcement, and the securities & public companies and private client groups.
+Ropes & Gray announced today that eight lawyers at the global law firm have been promoted to the partnership.
+The new partners represent a range of practices, including finance, private equity, health care, business restructuring, hedge funds, intellectual property litigation, securities litigation, government enforcement, and the securities & public companies and private client groups.